stephentino/estimate_akm/README.md

 ### Identification

-Firm effects are only identified for firms who are in a "connected set", meaning that they are connected by workers who move between them.
+Firm effects are only identified for firms in a "connected set", meaning that they are connected by workers who move between them.
 In addition, for the estimator of the firm effects to be unbiased, firm-to-firm mobility must be uncorrelated with time-varying unobservables.

 ## Data